JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 The perspective and consideration that Sadtler et.al took to ensure alternative explanations for the observed distinction of learnability do not hold are informative.
 I enjoyed its rigorosity, especially when they considered perturbed maps which might be initialy difficult to learn and carefully implement the controls (demonstrate that they have controled).
 To not diverge from the main focus of this blog, I'll not cover those dicussions.
 The way that the authors listed clearly alternative explanations and how they tackled each is a very inviting, powerful, and efficient way of writing.

-### Conclusions
+## Conclusions
 The neural manifold reflects the inherent connectivity which constrains (in a short term) the potentially learnable patterns.
 Consequently, the neural connectivity network structure dictates possible neural patterns and corresponding behavior repertoire the animals are capable of performing.

 This paper strengthens my belief in the legit usability of the low dimensional structure among neural population, and more crucially the value of perturbation methods to causally verify the neural manifold.

-## Batista 2025
+# Batista 2025

-### Discussions

-### Conclusions

 ## Discussions

+## Conclusions

+# Discussions
 These two studies offer powerful information that dimensionality reduction could be not just a visualization tool, but a causal summary of the underlying neural connectivity and anatomical constraints, which correlates to the neural computations that neural population could implement.

-## Conclusions
+# Conclusions